KroneDev22/AboutMe/README.md

 Hello, I'm Brendon, a recently graduated game programmer based on the Gold Coast.

 I’ve had the idea of being a game programmer since I was in year seven (2010).
-In the last few years I have gotten comfortable working in Unity with C#, have recently been getting more and more confident with blueprints in Unreal 5, and learning about Godot here and there.
+In the last few years I have gotten comfortable working in Unity with C#, Unreal Engine 5 with Blueprints, and learning Godot here and there.
-Using Unity, I have made two games as a solo dev, with another project underway in Unreal Engine 5, with more to come.
+In trying to find the fun, I have worked on 4 projects spread over Unity, UE5, and Godot, with my current project being in UE5.
 I make use of the KISS principle, because I find it makes things easier when working with a team.
 As a hobby, I picked up Blender, and have been using it now for two and a half years.
 I would consider myself a bit of a jack of all trades.

 It may come off as generic, but I love games, both making and playing.
 My favourite genre to play would be co-op RPGs, though I also enjoy competitive PvP games.
 When it comes to making them, the feeling when a prototype becomes a game is second to none.